MMDLab/MLMD-course/intro/1_plan_structure.md

 - Introductory part, includes a description of the subject area
 - Core part describing various cases and methods

+*The practical part of the course includes:*
+- 3 practical works of the *1st* part
+- 3 individual works of the *1st* part
+- 3 individual works of the *2nd* part
+- Implementation of the final project on the chosen topic

 ## Tools and libraries

 ### Libraries